nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. User requests to add a person.
 2. User enters details of the new person.
 3. ContaX adds the new person.
-4. ContaX shows that the person has been added successfully.
+4. ContaX shows that the person has been added successfully.<br>&nbsp;
     Use case ends.

 **Extensions**

 * 2a.
 ContaX detects that a required person attribute was not supplied.
     * 2a1.
-ContaX shows an error message indicating that there is a missing required attribute.
+ContaX shows an error message indicating that there is a missing required attribute.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 2b.
 ContaX detects that a supplied attribute has an invalid value.
     * 2b1.
 ContaX shows an error message indicating that the supplied parameter is invalid.
     * 2b2.
-ContaX shows the expected allowed values.
+ContaX shows the expected allowed values.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 * 2c.
 ContaX detects that the person already exists.
     * 2c1.
-ContaX shows an error message indicating that the person already exists.
+ContaX shows an error message indicating that the person already exists.<br>&nbsp;
     * Use case ends.<br>&nbsp;

 **UC3: Delete Person**